 Mettl’s assessments have been the biggest filter in our recruitment process.
 Their platform has helped us reach out to a higher volume our applicant numbers.
 Mettl constantly keeps innovating on their products and tries to introduce a new aspect to everything.

-Personality assessments help employers identify the required personality traits of potential candidates.
-A recruiter can filter candidates from a pool for a specific job role based on underlying personality traits.
-For example, if you seek to hire a business analyst, you will look for personality traits such as an analytical mind, curiosity, quick thinking, perseverance, and the ability to remain calm.
-A personality test helps talent acquisition experts seamlessly narrow down the candidate search.
+Personality tests help employers identify the potential candidates’ required personality traits.
+A recruiter can filter candidates for a specific job role based on underlying personality traits.
+For example, if you seek to hire a business analyst, you will look for personality traits and abilities, such as an analytical mind, curiosity, quick thinking, perseverance, and the ability to remain calm.
+A personality test helps talent acquisition experts narrow down the candidate search seamlessly.

-Personality tests are the best alternatives to traditional interview processes, such as CVs or face-to-face interviews, to screen potential candidates.
-They enable employers to make recruitment decisions expeditiously and align the best team for critical business projects.
-They allow a better understanding of the candidates and enable making the best use of their skills, abilities and knowledge to further organizational objectives.
+Personality tests lay the groundwork for an effective interview, indicating the questions to be asked to a certain personality type and gauge the presence of dark personality traits.
+They enable employers to make recruitment decisions expeditiously and align the best teams for critical business projects.
+Personality type tests allow a better understanding of the candidates and enable making the best use of their skills, abilities and knowledge to further organizational objectives.

-There are numerous personality assessments available on the market that unveil the key aspects of human personality, such as behavior, compatibility and performance.
-Some of the popular assessments are listed below:
+There are many personality type tests available on the market that reveal the key aspects of the human personality, such as behavior, compatibility and performance.
+Some of the popular assessment tests are listed below:

-The 16 personality traits are based on the four types of scales that constitute the questionnaire:
+The 16 personality traits are based on four types of scales:

-Extroverts are broad-minded and open to discuss anything.
-They are action-oriented, socially inclined, and happy to meet new people.
+Extroverts are broad-minded and open to discussing anything, are action-oriented, socially inclined, and happy to meet new people.

-Introverts are reserved and keep to themselves, are thought-oriented, deep thinkers, and can stay alone happily.
+Introverts are reserved and keep to themselves, are thought-oriented, deep thinkers and happily stay alone.

 This scale emphasizes an individual’s style of thinking using his or her sensing functions or intuition.